AEverington/Njord/README.txt

 A Webite for Njord, a wind farm enterprise.

-This website is in development.
+This website is in active development.